snordale/nba-playoff-game/README.md

 - `npx tsx scripts/loadGames.ts [YYYY-MM-DD]` - Manually load game and player stats from ESPN for a specific date (defaults to today).
 - `npx tsx scripts/loadAllPlayoffGames.ts` - Load game and player stats from ESPN for the entire playoff date range defined in the script.
 - `npx tsx scripts/logDate.ts [YYYY-MM-DD]` - Log game and player stats from the database for a specific date (defaults to today).
+- `npx tsx scripts/loadTeamsAndPlayers.ts` - Fetch all teams and their full rosters from ESPN to populate/update the main Team and Player database tables.
+Should be run periodically (e.g., once before playoffs, occasionally if trades happen).

 ## Scoring System